nolim1t/nolim1t.github.io/_drafts/on-the-leadup-to-rise-2017.md

 ## Tips for preparation

-* While in Europe, I didn't really care to give them out.
-Plus web summit has an awesome app to use.
-But In Asia, it's all about business cards.
-Always have them.
-Just your name and contact.
-For me it's my website portal.
-Have something that stands out which is also a good conversation starter, and something memorable.
-Some events you need a namecard to get in to them.
 * If you're coming from out of town, arrive a few days before to allow time to adjust to the time zone.
 Also you might want to get business cards printed out in Hong Kong rather than carrying it there.
 You need to stay alert during AND after the conference - If you actually want to meet people, you need to be at the night events.
 I found the best connections were at night.
-* There are lots of coworking spaces in Hong Kong.
+* There are lots of co-working spaces in Hong Kong.
 My favorite one is WeWork but it's quite expensive for the day.
 However if you have a WeWork community member you can use that.
 Try to time your day with the events they hold, but more importantly - don't get too drunk on the free bottomless beer they offer there or you won't be working.
 * Check out some of the other events.
 HK is a very happening place.

+## Networking Tips

+* While in Europe, I didn't really care to give them out.
+Plus web summit has an awesome app to use. **But In Asia, it's all about business cards**.
+Always have them.
+Just your name and contact at the bare minimum.
+For me it's my name, and website portal.
+Bonus points: Have something that stands out which is also a good conversation starter, and something memorable.
+Some events you need a name-card to get in to them.
+* Always have a drink.
+For those that don't drink (or just want to save money), get a mock-tail.
+It can be an awesome conversation starter.
+* It's not a college frat party, pace yourself.
+It's not a race to how much alcohol you can consumed (might be tempting though because its all free).

 ## RISE Events